You are here

 $4x+5y=7$.

-If the two equations are equivalent with ratio of coefficients of two variables and the constants equal or if the corresponding lines are parallel with coefficients of two variables equal to each other but not equal to ratio of constants, you can't get a unique solution of the two equations.
+• If the two equations are equivalent with ratio of coefficients of two variables and the constants equal or if the corresponding lines are parallel with coefficients of two variables equal to each other but not equal to ratio of constants, you can't get a unique solution of the two equations.

 Taking up solving this problem again, first thing you do is to judge the degree of similarity between the two pairs of coefficients of $x$ and $y$ and select the one that is easier to be made equal.

 By this exercise here you find that if you multiply the first equation by 2, the coefficients of $x$ in both equations become equal to 4.
-This is easier to do than making the coefficients of $y$ same.
+This is easier than making the coefficients of $y$ same.

 $4x+6y=16$, and